CaioCeretta/fullstack-club/curso-next/stockly/comments.md

          .
 More patternized componentization: it helps us keeping a consistent styling on big forms .
 Integrated validation and error messages: Such as the FormMessage, that shows errors automatically

+      The reason why it has integration with typescript, lies on the <Form> component that receives the form object that useForm gives us.

+      To be able to fill the form, but unregister the data used, we added on the options of the useForm a property named
+      shouldUnregister: true,

+      To format the price input, the installed a npm library called react-number-format, and as the input, instead of using a <input type="number"> we used the NumericFormat from this library where we add our prefixes and separators as props to the component

+      By default, the react-number-format and the FormField whenever we don't pass the type as a number, it will always interpret it as a string

+      so in order two fix we'll have two different approaches

+      for the NumericFormat, we add the attributes onValueChange={(value) =>
+         field.onChange(value.floatValue)
+      }
+      onChange={() => {}}

+      the need for this onChange, is because onValueChange he gives us all the values including the numeric value, so we are calling the onChange from react-hook-form passing the numeric value and this will make rhf to save the numeric value as the value of the input, and the onChange is needed afterwards, because the default onChange from the formfield will pass the value as a string

+      and for the FormField we can

+      stock: z.coerce.number().positive().int({message: 'Stock must be positive'}).min(0, { message: "Stock is required" }),

+      OR

+      add a onChange into the input field  onChange={(value) => {field.onChange(Number(value.target.value))}}

+      because rhf's onChange needs to be called correctly, so that's why we use the fields.onChange() and not just onChange

+      one issue we may face on this, is that, for example, the defaultValue is 0, and the input field treats the number as a string, and when we type, for example 123, it will remain 123 until parsed.
+Since we're using onChange to convert it into a NUmber, the value inside useForm will be correct, but the input display still allows leading zeros

+      To prevent this, we can modify the onChange handler, like this

+      onChange={(event) => {
+         const value = event.target.value;
+         const parsedValue = value ?
+Number(value).soString() : "";
+         field.onChange(parsedValue)
+      }}

+      what this does, is that if there is a value on the input, it will convert to number and back to string, so if it is empty, it remains "" to avoid issues with required fields.
+Otherwhise, it convertes the value to a number and then back to a string, which will remove the leading zeros

+## Server Actions

+Server actions are asynchronous functions that are executed on the server.They can be called in Server and Client components to deal with form submissions and datra mutations in Next.JS Applications.

+In our example, we are going to create the product with the form, and run a code on the server to create the product.

+So we created a folder actions/product/create-product.ts a file where we will create our server action, on top of everything we must pass a "use server", to determine it will only be executed on the server

+Even though it may seem so, Next.js is not completely server by default, only inside the app/ folder, so whenever we create a folder/file anywhere on the app, outside of the app folder, we must ensure that it is a server component

+We may add server actions inside the app folder, but it would still be recommended that we ensure the "use server" at the beggining.
+When we create a server action sinde of app/, next.js already understands that the function will be executed on the server.
+However, we can still explicitly mark this function with use server so next will know that it should run on the server.

+Next.js does not automatically assumes that action functions must be executed on the server, specially if they involve APIs calls, db data handling, or other sensitive operation.
+The "use server" tag makes it clear for Next.js that this function must be tratedd on the server, preventing it from being leaked to the client.

+The difference from server components to server actions, is that server components inside app/ are automatically executed on the server, whereas server actions, even within the app, they are not automatically trated as server-side.
+They need "use server" to ensure that the execution only occurs in the backend.

+In summary we need to understand that server components inside app/ are server by default, but server actions, need "use server" to ensure they will be executed on the server